es-utal/DieLiebe/README.md

 9. [Conclusion](#conclusion)

 ## Overview
-DieLiebe is a cryptograΦc algorithm that integrates **prime factorization**, **bit manipulation (XOR)**, and **modular arithmetic (number theory)** to provide a robust encryption-decryption system.
+DieLiebe is a cryptographic algorithm that integrates **prime factorization**, **bit manipulation (XOR)**, and **modular arithmetic (number theory)** to provide a robust encryption-decryption system.
 This algorithm leverages the mathematical strength of prime numbers for key generation, bitwise XOR for encryption, and modular exponentiation for secure encryption and decryption.
 By using different keys for encryption and decryption, the algorithm ensures a higher level of security while maintaining effici...

 ## Introduction
 Cryptography plays a pivotal role in securing sensitive information in modern communication systems.
-DieLiebe is designed to offer a hybrid encryption scheme that uses well-established cryptograΦc techniques—**prime factorization**, **XOR encryption**, and **modular exponentiation**—to create a secure and efficient cryptograΦc solution.
+DieLiebe is designed to offer a hybrid encryption scheme that uses well-established cryptographic techniques—**prime factorization**, **XOR encryption**, and **modular exponentiation**—to create a secure and efficient cryptographic solution.
 The use of **prime numbers** for key generation ensures strong encryption, while **XOR** adds an additional layer of security through bit-level manipulation.
 The algo...

 ## Encryption Process